largehadroncollider/lhcSiteSource/content/defconguide.md

 Official swag sells out **FAST**.
 If you don’t purchase your official swag Thursday morning, there’s a good chance you won’t find much left.
 Bring extra cash for after getting your badge, and plan to buy swag immediately, if you want any.

 Vendor Area swag will sell out throughout the con, so again, buying earlier is better.
-The vendor area has a diverse set of products, ranging from lock picking kits, to t-shirts in every shade of black, to certain WiFi tropical fruits, to [censored], and many other things you’ll wish you had twice as much cash on hand for. (**Bring LOTS of cash.
-Seriously.**)
+The vendor area has a diverse set of products, ranging from lock picking kits, to t-shirts in every shade of black, to certain WiFi tropical fruits, to [censored], and many other things you’ll wish you had twice as much cash on hand for. **Bring LOTS of cash.
+Seriously.**

 ### Tracks/Talks

 Talks are organized into tracks, which people line up for.
 Many talks are very popular, and you may not get into what you want to see.
 Most talks are also recorded and posted online for free afterwards (... eventually).
 The talks, while a great part of DEF CON, are also just one of the many things you can do, and many seasoned DEF CON attendees do not prioritize going to talks.

 When entering the room where a talk/track is being held, you'll likely notice that the room is nearing capacity quickly.
-Please take a seat immediately beside another person, and fill the room from front (stage) to back.
+Please take a seat immediately beside another person, and fill the room from front to back.
 If it becomes obvious that the room isn't going to be completely full, this can be disregarded, but many talks will be full.

 Speaking of full talks: if there is a talk that you absolutely must attend, ensure that you're standing outside of the room with plenty of time before the talk is scheduled to begin; there is usually a line to get in.
 Completing one talk and then running to catch the next talk will just lead to frustration.